La Paz

-La Paz (/es/; lit. 'the peace'), officially Nuestra Señora de La Paz (Aymara: Chuqi Yapu /ay/), is the seat of government of the Plurinational State of Bolivia.
-With 755,732 residents as of 2024, La Paz is the third-most populous city in Bolivia.
-Its metropolitan area, which is formed by La Paz, El Alto, Achocalla, Viacha, and Mecapaca makes up the second most populous urban area in Bolivia, with a population of 2.2 million, after Santa Cruz de la Sierra with a population of 2.3 million.
-It is also the capital of the La Paz Department.
+La Paz (/es/; lit. 'the peace'), officially Nuestra Señora de La Paz (Aymara: Chuqi Yapu /ay/), is the seat of government of Bolivia.
+With 755,732 residents as of 2024, it is the third-most populous city in Bolivia.
+Its metropolitan area, which includes the neighboring city of El Alto, and other smaller towns, is the second most populous urban area in Bolivia, with a population of 2.2 million, after Santa Cruz de la Sierra with a population of 2.3 million.
+The city is also the capital of the department of the same name.

-The city, in west-central Bolivia 68 km southeast of Lake Titicaca, is set in a canyon created by the Choqueyapu River.
+Located in west-central Bolivia 68 km southeast of Lake Titicaca, La Paz is set in a canyon created by the Choqueyapu River.
 It is in a bowl-like depression, part of the Amazon basin, surrounded by the high mountains of the Altiplano.
 Overlooking the city is the triple-peaked Illimani.
 Its peaks are always snow-covered and can be seen from many parts of the city.
-At an elevation of roughly 3650 m above sea level, La Paz is the highest capital city in the world.
-Due to its altitude, La Paz has an unusual subtropical highland climate, with rainy summers and dry winters.
+At an elevation of roughly 3650 m above sea level, La Paz is the highest Administrative capital city in the world.
+Due to its altitude, the city has an unusual subtropical highland climate, with rainy summers and dry winters.